 As previously mentioned, umbrella companies are most commonly used by freelancers whose main method of employment is through recruitment agencies, as well as freelancers.
 Clearly, there are other options available to those in these types of employment, so why would they choose to use an umbrella company?
 Here are some of the possible reasons why people may use one.

 If you don’t want to run a limited company

-Furthermore, the tax that you need to pay will not need to be calculated by you, as the umbrella company will be able to deduct these contributions from your pay prior to you then receiving it (source: Transparent Umbrella Company).
+Furthermore, the tax that you need to pay will not need to be calculated by you, as the umbrella company will be able to deduct these contributions from your pay prior to you then receiving it (source: Can You Buy Xanax From Canada).